SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 ### `clear_suffix`

 - Description: remove all unprocessed commands from the document.
-- Argument: a `null` value.
 - Response payload: a `null` value.
 - Failure mode: never fails.

 ### `commit`

 - Description: write the current document contents to the file.
+- Arguments (in order, or named):
-- Argument: indicate whether he suffix should be included (as a boolean).
+  - include_suffix: indicate whether he suffix should be included (as a boolean).
 - Response payload: a `null` value.
 - Failure mode: never fails.

 ### `compile`

 - Description: compile the current contents of the file with `rocq compile`.
-- Argument: a `null` value.
 - Response payload: an instance of the `compile_result` object.
 - Failure mode: never fails.

 ### `cursor_index`

 - Description: gives the index at the cursor.
-- Argument: a `null` value.
 - Response payload: an integer.
 - Failure mode: never fails.

 ### `doc_prefix`

 - Description: gives the list of all processed commands, appearing before the cursor.
-- Argument: a `null` value.
 - Response payload: a list where each element is an instance of the `prefix_item` object.
 - Failure mode: never fails.

 ### `doc_suffix`

 - Description: gives the list of all unprocessed commands, appearing after the cursor.
-- Argument: a `null` value.
 - Response payload: a list where each element is an instance of the `suffix_item` object.
 - Failure mode: never fails.

 ### `get_feedback`

 - Description: gets Rocq's feedback for the last run command (if any).
-- Argument: a `null` value.
 - Response payload: list of objects with `kind` (array with single string), `text` (string), `loc` (location) (as a list where each element is a JSON value).
 - Failure mode: never fails.

 ### `go_to`

 - Description: move the cursor right before the indicated item (whether it is already processed or not).
+- Arguments (in order, or named):
-- Argument: integer index before which to advance the cursor (one-past-the-end index allowed) (as an integer).
+  - index: integer index before which to move the cursor (one-past-the-end index allowed) (as an integer).
 - Response payload: a `null` value.
 - Error payload: optional source code location for the error (as either `null` or an instance of the `rocq_loc` object).
 - Failure mode: recoverable failure.